SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

   * The two sections below show:
      * **What you'll be paying** - the amount you will be paying once your plan renews
      * **Amount due today** - the amount you will need to pay instantly to increase your license number
-       * This number will be the increased amount based on the added licenses; you will not be charged for the licenses you already purchased
+       * This number will show the necessary payment based on the price of the added licenses; you will not be charged for the licenses you already purchased
   * Click **Confirm (2)** to finalize your selection and proceed with your payment

 ![SysKit Point Subscription - Increased Users Licenses - Finalized](../.gitbook/assets/syskit-point-cloud-licensing_users-licenses.png)

 ## Upgrading Your Subscription Plan

-In order to change or upgrade the SysKit Point subscription plan you currently have, follow these steps:
+To change or upgrade the SysKit Point subscription plan you currently have, complete the following:

   * Log into your **SysKit Subscriptions** site
   * Under **Overview**, navigate down to the **Purchased Plan section (1)**